-PAROC® stands for energy-efficient and fire safe insulation solutions of stone wool for new and renovated buildings, marine and offshore, acoustics and other industrial applications.
-Behind those products, there is an 80-year history of stone wool production knowhow backed with technical insulation
+PAROC[®] stands for energy-efficient and fire resilient insulation solutions of stone wool for new and renovated buildings, HVAC and industrial applications.
+Behind the products, there is nearly 90-year history of stone wool production and know-how backed by technical expertise and innovation.